Public Records & Services in Agar

 Criminal Records

 The criminal records ecosystem in Sully County includes records of felonies, misdemeanors, traffic violations, and sex offender registry information.
-The Sully County Sheriff's Office maintains local criminal records, while the South Dakota Bureau of Investigation provides statewide background checks.
+The Sully County Sheriff's Office maintains local criminal records, while the South Dakota Division of Criminal Investigation provides statewide background checks.
 Residents can request background checks through the Bureau, which offers information on an individual's criminal history.
 The sex offender registry is accessible to the public, making sure of community awareness and safety.

 Vital Records